HardlyDifficult/Tutorials/Chapter1.md

 </details>

-## Add a C# script to destroy balls that roll off
+## Add a script to destroy balls that roll off

-After the ball rolls off the bottom platform, destroy the GameObject.
+Add a script to the spike ball which destroy's the GameObject after it rolls off the bottom platform.

 <details><summary>How</summary>

- - Create a C# script "SuicideOutOfBounds" under Assets\Code\Components\Death.
+ - Create a script **SuicideOutOfBounds** under Assets/Code/Compenents/Death and paste the following:
- - Select the spike ball, click 'Add Component' and select SuicideOutOfBounds.
- - Paste in the following code:

 ```csharp
 using UnityEngine;